 Looking for some kind ideas?
-Here are a few fun, safe, kind ideas for you to run with — any day of the year.
+Here are a ten Ventura kindnesses for you to run with — any day of the year.

 Ventura brims (please take the pun kindly) with great coffee houses.
 Prospect Coffee Roasters, Palermo, Cafe Ficelle, Sandbox Coffeehouse, and on… So buy yourself and a new friend a cup.
 Heck, why not throw in a fresh-baked croissant too?

 How does getting an out-of-the-blue note from a friend feel?
 Yep.
 So why not turn the tables, and send a postcard to anyone who makes you happy to be here.
 And a post card allows you to keep it Hemingway brief.